 The truth is, there is no right way to choose a career path.
 It may turn out that following a linear path up the ladder is what's best for you.
 But in the example above, a lateral move increases your salary and is not unsavory on a resume.
 By broadening your horizons, you are opening up more doors at the beginning of your career, giving you more options as you begin to move up.
 Plus, you are gaining more experiences, which can be rewarding in many ways.

 If you click through on the career path starting with Interface Designer – Web, you will arrive at a familiar role in upper management: Interface Design Director – Web:

 As you work your way through your career path, you'll notice a lot of paths lead to similar destinations in upper management.
 It is you, your experiences, and your ability to perform a job at a high level (rather than the exact job itself) that will put you in the best position to reach all of your goals for the coming year – and into the future.

-As you undergo career growth, be prepared with accurate salary data.
+As you undergo career growth, you may decide to relocate for a job.
 Find out how much you can expect to be paid in a new location with our Cost of Living Calculator.